-- 1. The students would be able to learn the fundamental concepts on behavior of crystalline solids. - 2.
-The student will be able to think about the applications of dielectric, magnetic and nano - 3.
-Finally Engineering physics course help the student to develop problem solving skills and analytical skills.
+- The students would be able to learn the fundamental concepts on behavior of crystalline solids. - The student will be able to think about the applications of dielectric, magnetic and nano materials. - Finally Engineering physics course helps the student to develop problem solving skills and analytical skills.